Opel Corsa: Hybrid

 At the 2007 Frankfurt Motor Show, Opel unveiled the Opel Corsa Hybrid Concept, a coupé that combines a belt-driven starter and alternator with a lithium-ion battery.

-Facelift
+Facelift 2011

 In November 2010, a facelift was announced.
 A revised front end was the most dramatic difference over its predecessor, consisting of a new grille, a restyled front bumper and new 'Eagle Eye' headlamps (introduced on the Insignia) which contain daytime running lamps, standard across the refreshed Corsa range.
 (Vauxhall versions gained the latest badge from 2008 on the front grille, tailgate and steering wheel).
 A new 'Touch and Connect' multimedia system from Bosch was made available as an option on certain Corsas, replacing the CD60 unit.
-Alloy wheels are upgraded on SXI, SE, SRi and OPC/VXR versions.
+Alloy wheels were upgraded on SXI, SE, SRi and OPC/VXR versions.
+The modified version was available from dealers starting on January 29, 2011.

 Production ceased at the end of 2014, when the Adam styled Corsa E was released.